mimose/deduplicate/README_en.md

  - Provides the caching mechanism in this deduplicate component.
  - Based on the SPI mechanism, it can be extended.
  - Currently, the map caching mechanism is implemented, and other caching mechanisms such as redis can be implemented based on the api.
+ - Currently, the Redis caching mechanism is implemented, and other caching mechanisms can be implemented based on the api.
 `deduplicate-common: `
  - Provide the common tools in this deduplicate component